Neo-Retro, Customs, Vintage, Classic Motorcycles + Gear & Culture - Renchlist Logo

 SponsoredMonimoto

-If you're like most riders, motorbike security (bike theft) is a concern.
+If you’re like most riders, motorbike security, namely bike theft is a concern.
 The thought of having your bike stolen probably fills you with dread.
-Contemplating this, Renchlist has joined forces with one of the leading motorcycle smart tracker brands, Monimoto.
+Contemplating this, Renchlist has joined forces with a leading motorcycle smart tracker brand, Monimoto.

 Together, we present the top tips to keep your motorcycle out of the hands of thieves.